MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Dimension.md

 ### **getBlockFromRay**
 `
-getBlockFromRay(location: Vector3, direction: Vector3, options?: BlockRaycastOptions): Block
+getBlockFromRay(location: Vector3, direction: Vector3, options?: BlockRaycastOptions): BlockRaycastHit | undefined
 `

 Gets the first block that intersects with a vector emanating from a location.